Unikraft: Shaping the Future of Cloud Deployments with Unikernels

 What Advice Would You Give Fellow Deep Tech Founders?

 As a tech-heavy team, we always tend towards designing and coding a perfect solution before showing it to the outside world.
-My advice to early startups is to push the needle towards releasing incomplete, less-than-perfect solutions.
+My advice to early startups is to push the needle toward releasing incomplete, less-than-perfect solutions.
 This is fundamental to test market reaction and to avoid a pitfall where you take a long time to build the “perfect” product only to find out that the market doesn’t care for it.
 Try to build a team culture that allows you to move fast and iterate quickly, incorporating market feedback at each iteration.